- GND - Common power/logic ground.

 Optional Control Pins:

 - ESPGPIO0 - this is the ESP32 GPIO0 pin, which is used to put it into bootloading mode.
 It is also used if you like when the ESP32 is acting as a server, to let you know data is ready for reading.
-It's not required, you'll need to solder the pad on the bottom of the FeatherWing to connect it.
+It's not required for WiFi, but you'll need to connect it to use BLE mode.
+Solder the pad on the bottom of the FeatherWing to connect it.

-- ESPRX & ESPTX - Serial data in and Serial data out, used for bootloading new firmware only.
-Leave disconnected when not uploading new WiFi firmware to the AirLift (which is a rare occurance).
+- ESPRX & ESPTX - Serial data in and Serial data out, used for bootloading new firmware, and for communication when in BLE mode.
+Leave disconnected if not using BLE or when not uploading new WiFi firmware to the AirLift (which is a rare occurrence).
 You'll need to solder the two pads on the bottom of the FeatherWing to use these pins.